Skip to main content

 The $10,000 difference between DIY and a fully managed renovation is not just labour.
 It includes:

 • Trade coordination: A builder schedules plumber, electrician, waterproofer, tiler, and carpenter in the correct sequence.
-One trade arriving on the wrong day can set the project back a week.

 • Problem solving: Older North Shore homes almost always have surprises behind the walls.
 An experienced builder has seen them before and knows how to resolve them without blowing the budget.

 • Warranty and accountability: A licensed builder carries warranty obligations on the completed work.
 If something goes wrong, you have a single point of contact.
-With DIY, you are the project manager, the warranty holder, and the one chasing trades when things need fixing.

-• Compliance handled for you: Every certificate, every inspection, every piece of paperwork — done.
+• Compliance handled for you: Every certificate, every inspection, every piece of paperwork.
+Done.

 To understand exactly what each phase involves, our week-by-week bathroom renovation timeline walks through the full professional process from demolition to handover.